Guitar Basics Expert Guide

 The ability to tune your guitar is an essential skill.

 To tune by ear, you can use pitch pipes, another instrument or the fifth fret method.
-Pitch re tiny woodwind instruments that specifically play the notes of your strings.
-After you’ve blown the note, you play the matching string and twist the pegs until the pitches are the same.
 Keyboards, pianos and other instruments with stable tuning can also be used to match the pitches of your strings to.

 Hold Your Guitar Pick Correctly

-Like tuning, holding a pick (or plectrum) correctly is also something to take responsibility for early on.
+Like tuning, holding a pick (or plectrum) correctly is also something to nail early on before bad habits set in.

 There are a few different ways to hold a pick, as well as several types of guitar picks.
 If you’re playing rhythm guitar, the pick should be gripped between your thumb and the side of your index finger, with the remainder of your fingers closed in a loose fist.
 If you’re playing lead guitar, it’s often better to hold the pick a bit closer to the tip of your index finger, with the rest of your fingers sticking out rather than following it.